fiahfy/github-diff-enhancer/README.md

-Github Diff Enhancer
+GitHub Diff Enhancer
 ===========

-This application is Chrome Extension for enhancing diff code pages on GitHub.
+This application is Chrome Extension for enhancing compared code pages on GitHub.

 Version
 -----